LiteSpeed Web Server: 5 Reasons to Make the Switch

 Web Host EliteUnlimitedUnlimitedConfigurable$92/mo

-You can see that there’s a free option, but it’s only suitable for websites with modest traffic.
+You can see there’s a free option, but it’s only suitable for websites with modest traffic.
 The fees aren’t exactly astronomical, but given the open-source alternatives, some people may consider them an unnecessary weight on the budget.

 Speaking of open-source alternatives, many of you are probably wondering why website owners haven’t adopted OpenLiteSpeed.
-After all, it gives you the same event-driven architecture for free, without any limits on the hardware configuration or the number of hosted websites.
+After all, it gives you the same event-driven architecture for free, without limits on the hardware configuration or the number of hosted websites.

 It’s not quite as simple as that.